Long-range order in discrete spin systems: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In \cref{sec:quantitative-results}, we formulate our quantitative results under various explicit quantitative conditions and under a more abstract condition.
 In \cref{sec:applications}, we discuss various applications and extensions of our results.
 In \cref{sec:preliminaries}, notation and preliminary results which will be needed throughout the paper are given.
 In \cref{sec:high-level-proof}, we provide the main steps of the proof \cref{thm:long-range-order} (the quantitative version of \cref{thm:long-range-order-NQ}), including the definitions of breakup and approximation and the statements of several propositions which are then used to deduce \cref{thm:long-range-order}.
 In \cref{sec:breakup}, we prove the propositions about breakups (existence of non-trivial breakup, almost-sure absence of infinite breakups, bounds on the probability of breakups).
 In \cref{sec:shift-trans}, we prove \cref{lem:bound-on-pseudo-breakup} which provides a general bound on the probability of an event and which is used in the proofs in \cref{sec:prob-of-given-breakup} and \cref{sec:prob-of-approx}.
+In \cref{sec:approx}, we prove \cref{prop:family-of-odd-approx} about the existence of a small family of approximations.
 In \cref{sec:model_on_K2d2d}, we analyze the model on a complete bipartite graph, showing that the explicit quantitative conditions given in \cref{sec:quantitative-results} imply the abstract condition.
-In \cref{sec:approx}, we prove \cref{prop:family-of-odd-approx} about the existence of a small family of approximations.
-In \cref{sec:gibbs}, we prove results about the infinite-volume Gibbs states, namely, \cref{thm:existence_Gibbs_states} and \cref{thm:characterization_of_Gibbs_states} (the quantitative versions of \cref{thm:existence_Gibbs_states-NQ} and \cref{thm:characterization_of_Gibbs_states-NQ}).
+In \cref{sec:gibbs}, we prove results about the infinite-volume Gibbs states, namely, \cref{thm:existence_Gibbs_states} and \cref{thm:characterization_of_Gibbs_states} (the quantitative versions of \cref{thm:existence_Gibbs_states-NQ} and \cref{thm:characterization_of_Gibbs_states-NQ}), as well as \cref{thm:enum}.
 Finally, in \cref{sec:discussion}, we discuss open questions.